adcondev/my-learning-notes/RED2000/NOTES.md

 **New entries to journal:**

 - I have to review how golang errors behave during testing.
 I added a mini-guide on error handling in Go.
+Values can be programmed, and since errors are values, errors can be programmed.
 - I achieved a lot of new testing patterns.
 Tests around Print, Character and Position commands are almost complete.
 Few fixes and refactoring are still needed.
 I have completed with success the tests for Print, Character and Line Spacing commands.
 They merged correctly and passed every check in Github.

 - I have advanced a lot in Position Printing commands.
 Tests are missing still, but I have a clear plan for their implementation.
 - I refactored and improved casting around uint16 data types for commands that use little endian representation(`qrcode.go`, `image.go`).
 - I probably will need to redo this journal, as I want to include more details about the testing process and the challenges faced.
 Also, I will need checkboxes for tracking progress as i didn't finish certain ideas or task mentioned before.
 - I have checked database internal concepts and their implications for our use case.
 Mainly, the difference between in-memory and on-disk storage.
 From DSA perpective i will check B+ trees and Log-Structured Merge-trees (LSM).

+- I checked the CAP theorem and its implications for distributed systems.
+I created a simple example in Go to illustrate the concepts of Consistency, Availability, and Partition Tolerance.
+- I have been very focused on test patterns and their implementation in Go.
+I should check Test-Driven Development (TDD) practices to further enhance my testing skills.
+Search for books on TDD in Go.
+- Character commands so they tests ASCII inputs.
+I need to ensure that all edge cases are covered.

 ---